-Our board of directors has determined that all members of the board of directors, except Mr. Islam, are independent directors, including for purposes of the rules of and the Securities and Exchange Commission, or SEC.
+Our board of directors has determined that all members of the board of directors, except Mr. Islam and Dr. Squinto, are independent directors, including for purposes of the rules of the Nasdaq Global Select Market, or Nasdaq and the Securities and Exchange Commission, or SEC.
 In making such independence determination, our board of directors considered the relationships that each non-employee director has with us and all other facts and circumstances that our board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director.
 In considering the independence of the directors listed above, our board of directors considered the association of our directors with the holders of more than 5% of our common stock.
-Upon the completion of this offering, we expect that the composition and functioning of our board of directors and each of our committees will comply with all applicable requirements of and the rules and regulations of the SEC.
+Upon the completion of this offering, we expect that the composition and functioning of our board of directors and each of our committees will comply with all applicable requirements of Nasdaq and the rules and regulations of the SEC.
 There are no family relationships among any of our directors or executive officers.
-Mr. Islam is not an independent director because he has served as one of our executive officers within the last three years.
+Mr. Islam is not an independent director because he has served as one of our executive officers within the last three years and Dr. Squinto is not independent because he has served as our Acting Head of Research and Development for a period of longer than one year.